HL7/davinci-crd/input/pagecontent/hooks.md

 **CRD Servers** (or servers) are systems that act on behalf of payer organizations to share information with healthcare providers about rules and requirements related to healthcare products and services covered by a patient's payer.
 A CRD Server might provide coverage information related to one or more insurance plans.
 CRD Servers are a type of CDS Service as defined in the [CDS Hooks Specification](https://cds-hooks.hl7.org/2.0).

+Payers may have multiple back-end functions that handle different types of decision support and/or different types of services.
+However, for the purpose of CRD conformance, payers **SHALL** have a single endpoint (managed by themselves or a delegate) that can handle responding to all CRD service calls.
+CRD servers are free to route the information from those calls to back-end services as needed.
+This routing may evolve over time and should have no impact on CRD client calls.

 #### Profiles
 This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions, and terminology artifacts to describe the content to be shared as part of CDS Hook calls.
 The implementation guide supports FHIR [R4]({{site.data.fhir.path}}) with profiles listed for each type of hook.